 Note: To view completed tasks, on the menu bar under Reports, select Search For and click Tasks.
-Refer to "Search For Task Page Fields" on page 528 for information.
+For more information, see "Search For Task Page Fields" on page 561.

 To view the Approval Requests page, on the menu bar under Tasks, click Approval Requests.
 The Approval Requests page opens.